-But urban planners and architects see much potential by creating gathering hubs and mini communities throughout back alleys in the city.
+But urban planners and architects see much potential by creating gathering hubs and mini-communities throughout back alleys in the city.
 Architects envision modern, modular units with every comfort of home.
 These can also be sustainable by design.
-Think: roof top gardens with solar panels, open concept interiors that makes the most of limited square footage.
+Think rooftop gardens with solar panels and open concept interiors that make the most of limited square footage.
 And all of this can happen behind the scenes, so to speak.
 The character of the existing neighbourhood gets to stay intact.
-This isn’t always the case when new new build condos and town homes move into an area.
+This isn’t always the case when new build condos and townhomes move into an area.

 And 300km of underutilized space in a city the size of Toronto is nothing to scoff at.
-If handled properly, the neighborhood could intensify their communities.
-Instead of being off limit spaces, laneways could become walkable, gathering space, new places for art and commerce.
-Because 300km is a lot of space to reclaim.
+If handled properly, the neighbourhood could intensify its communities.
+Instead of being off-limit spaces, laneways could become walkable, gathering spaces and new places for art and commerce because 300km is a lot of space to reclaim.